 Worshippers would cross a bridge before approaching this gateway and taking the magnificent stairway towards the temple itself.
 Artemis was the patron goddess of the city, and the Sanctuary of Artemis may have been built on top of an earlier necropolis on the orders of Hadrian.

 A nymphaeum is an ornamental fountain often found in Roman cities.
-This particular one dates back to 191 AD, when water once flowed through seven carved lion’s heads into basins along the sidewalk – from here, the water would cascade through drains into the city’s sewage system.
+This particular one dates back to 191 AD, when water once flowed through seven carved lion’s heads into basins along the sidewalk – from here, the water would cascade through drains into the city of Jerash’s sewage system.

 5. North Theatre